joncrain/mr-micromdm/README.md

 ## Input Data

 Need to setup the ability to intake the webhook from micromdm.
 That's a lot of json data, not sure how to best handle it...

+One thought is to create a table just for the webhook data and tie back to the MMDM table on UDID.